 - Due to war or drought, agriculture has suffered severely

 - Food prices due to closed borders and inflation as increased three to five times

 As a result of the mentioned situation, it is expected that Afghanistan will suffer from a great catastrophe oncoming winter.
 World Food Organization has announced that without humanitarian aid, famine in the country will be inevitable.

 Even though everything has fallen apart in Afghanistan, our artisans around the country are still busy making beautiful carpets, as they have done during the last 40 years of war.
 The understanding the situation on the ground and the needs of Afghan carpet weavers, we decided to continue our business.

 As a business, you always want to solve your old challenges, improve your business and start solving new challenges.
 Unfortunately for us, not only the old challenges did not get solved, but also after the collapse of the government, we faced challenges that nearly forced us to stop our business.
 DHL closed its office in Afghanistan, no international flight was available, banks allow only 5% withdraw, and there was nobody to go to.

 Adapting to turmoil

 Of course, the crisis hit us the hardest that it could, but it was not the end for us.
-If we stop, not only team members of Afghanu.com will suffer financially and emotionally but also drag a significant number of Afghan families who rely on the Afghan carpet industry to extreme poverty.
+If we stop, not only our team will suffer financially and emotionally but also drag a significant number of Afghan families, who rely on the Afghan carpet industry, to extreme poverty.

-Even though it takes two days longer to ship a package, but in the end, it does not make any significant difference.
+Even though it takes longer to ship a package, but in the end, it does not make any significant difference.